kolhesamiksha/NLP/README.md

 2. After Preprocessing, text data should be converted to machine understandable manner i.e. one-hot encoded(Count Vectorizer#Bag of Words) or list of vector of words(Word2Vec#Word Embedding)
 3. Most of the times Text data is imbalanced, so i checked that first and applied smote() oversampling technique..
 4. splitted the data into train and validation..
+5. I have done PCA to visualise the best fit model to our data
-5. Applied random_forest,SVC,Multinomial Naive_bayes, and finally naive bayes..
+6. Applied random_forest,SVC,Multinomial Naive_bayes, and finally naive bayes..
-6. Neural Network is applied to check accuracy improvement.. in that i flatten the input vectors through gru for best features..and then feed to dense layers...
+7. Neural Network is applied to check accuracy improvement.. in that i flatten the input vectors through gru for best features..and then feed to dense layers...
-7. Source Code is Available in twitter-Airline-sentiment.ipynb file
+8. Source Code is Available in twitter-Airline-sentiment.ipynb file

 ## Libraries Used:
+Tensorflow
+Neattext
+Numpy,Pandas,Matplotlib
+WordCloud

 Here is My Airline Sentiment Analysis Webapp Link: